aparmendariz/mcf_docs/docs/source/algorithm_reference/bgates_cbgates.rst

    * - Parameter
      - Description
    * - ``var_bgate_name``
      - This parameter, which can be a string or a list of strings, specifies the variables that the GATEs should be balanced on.
 It's only relevant if p_bgate is set to True.
 When a BGATE is computed, the distribution of these specified variables remains constant, ensuring that the effect of the treatment is estimated in a balanced manner across these variables.
 This helps to control for potential confounding effects that these variables might have on the treatment effect.
-If var_bgate_name is set to None, the program defaults to using the other heterogeneity variables (specified in var_z) for balancing.
+If set to None, the program defaults to using the other heterogeneity variables (specified in var_z) for balancing.
 This means that the GATEs will be balanced across the distribution of these heterogeneity variables.
    * - ``p_bgate``
-     - This parameter, when set to True, activates the estimation of a Balanced Group Average Treatment Effect (BGATE).
+     - Activates the estimation of a Balanced Group Average Treatment Effect (BGATE).
    * - ``p_cbgate``
-     - This parameter enables the estimation of a GATE that is balanced in all other features.
+     - Enables the estimation of a GATE that is balanced in all other features.
    * - ``p_gate_no_evalu_points``
-     - This parameter is an integer that determines the number of evaluation points for discretized variables in (C)BGATE estimation.
+     - Determines the number of evaluation points for discretized variables in (C)BGATE estimation.
 The default value is 50.
    * - ``p_bgate_sample_share``
-     - This parameter is used to speed up the program as the implementation of (C)BGATE estimation is very CPU intensive.
+     - Used to speed up the program as the (C)BGATE estimation is CPU intensive.

 Examples